metayeti/YABS.js/README.md

   ]
 ```

-Bundles are processed and glued together in same order they were listed in.
+Bundles are processed and glued together in order they were listed in.

 When using bundles, the `"output_file"` parameter is required.

-Header data and preprocessor variables in bundles are on a per-bundle basis, not per-script.
 When using header variables in a bundle, all listed sourcefiles will be processed for JSDoc tags with the latest read having priority (if a bundle has 3 scripts and they each have a `%version%` variable, the *last script read* will be the one whose value gets used in the final output file).

+Preprocessor variables in bundles are on a per-bundle basis, not per-script - the input files will be preprocessed as if they are one file, glued together.

 ### 6. Batch building